What is Cumulative Layout Shift (CLS) and how to fix it

 Cumulative Layout Shift (CLS) is linked to both web performance and user experience because it directly impacts how stable and predictable a webpage feels while loading.
 Here's why it matters:

 • UX, engagement and brand perception: Unexpected layout shifts disrupt user flow, making it harder to find information, click on buttons, and interact with the page as intended.
-This frustration can lead to poor experiences where users abandoning the website altogether.
+This frustration can lead to poor experiences where users abandon the website altogether.

 A website's user experience reflects on the brand behind it.
 Frequent layout shifts can give the impression of a poorly designed or maintained website, disrupt user engagement that will lead to decreased interaction and potentially higher bounce rates.